 The 1967 edition of The Golden Bull, the Johnson C. Smith University student yearbook, celebrates the centennial of the school with an excellent history of the university.
 One of the artifacts featured in the historical sketch is this rather unassuming looking chair.
 In 1909, President William Howard Taft gave a speech to the faculty and students at the university.
 In surveying the setting prior to the President’s arrival, the Secret Service raised what must have been a delicate subject: the school did not have a chair large enough to hold the famously rotund President.
 The faculty quickly pooled their money and purchased an extra-large chair in time for Taft’s visit.
 The chair has remained at the school, known thereafter as the “President’s Chair.”

 I thought the carts and wagons you often see hitched behind horses in old photos and postcards were pretty simple contraptions.
-That was until I saw this catalog from the Hackney Brothers Body Company, probably published in the late 19th or early 20th century.
+That was until I saw the Hackney Brothers Body Company catalogue of prints, probably published in the late 19th or early 20th century.
 The catalog shows a variety of models and options comparable to what you find in a modern car dealership.
 If I was shopping for myself, I think I’d go with the Full Panel Top Delivery Wagon, pictured below.

 The Hackney Brothers company, based in Wilson, N.C., showed an impressive ability to adapt to the changing times.
 They went from producing horse-drawn ice wagons to becoming a leading manufacturer of refrigerated trucks.
 The company remained active and locally owned under the Hackney Brothers name until the 1990s.